Basics of digital marketing – where to start?

 - MediaPost – focused on media as a whole, but also gives a fair overview of digital marketing as well.
 It is suitable for those familiar with various media and are looking for leads to get into the digital world.

-When keeping your hand on the pulse on the world of tech and media, one can often come across connections that are helpful in understanding even more complex digital media topics.
-The materials that follow are narrower in focus and are helpful if you have specific questions.
+When keeping your hand on the pulse in the world of tech and media, one can often come across connections that are helpful in understanding even more complex digital media topics.
+The materials that follow are narrower in focus and are useful if you have specific questions.

 Step 2 – specialize